stakeup-protocol/stakeup-contracts/README.md

 ## How stUSD Solves This Problem

-stUSD solves TBYs composability and liquidity issues by allowing users to deposit their TBYs or USDC into the contract and receive stUSD in return. stUSD can be thought of as an index of active TBYs in the market.
-As new Bloom Pool mint occur every two weeks, the stUSD contract will automatically redeposit all underlying funds into the new TBYs, allowing users to continue earning yield on their stUSD without the need of actively managing their funds.
-This token follows a rebasing mechanism that distributes TBY yield to stUSD holders while maintaining a peg to the US Dollar.
+stUSD solves TBYs composability issues by allowing users to deposit their TBYs or USDC into the contract and receive stUSD in return. stUSD can be thought of as an index of active TBYs in the market.
+As new Bloom Pool mint occur every two weeks, the stUSD contract will automatically redeposit all underlying funds into the new TBYs, allowing users to hold stUSD without the need of actively managing their various TBY batches.
+This token follows a rebasing mechanism that automates TBY's to stUSD holders.

 ## Design